cpplibv/libv/README.md

 This library is not complete yet and developed parallel.
 Documentation will follow after some degree of feature-completeness occurs.

-## Incoming features
+## Upcoming features

-- ECS - Entity Component System (framework)
-- ECUI - An UI framework using OpenGL and ECS
+- New library: libv.ecui - UI backend using libv.gl and libv.ecs.
+- New library: libv.vm4 - Model and animation format.
+Replacement for the legacy codebase of vm3.
+- Improvement: libv.gl - Add state caching to avoid redundant calls to the OpenGL state machine.

 ## Install

-NOTE: The cmake script is not setup for installation of the library
+NOTE: The cmake script is not setup for proper installation of the library only for build.

-Build the project:
+Building the libraries:
 ```
 git clone https://github.com/cpplibv/libv.git
 mkdir libv/build && cd libv/build